Abo-Soile/SOILE-QuestionaireMarkup/src/site/sphinx/qml.rst

       value: Integer,
       minimum: Integer,
       maximum: Integer,
+      optional: boolean,
       increment: Integer or "Decimal value"
+      inline: false # (optional) whether the field should be just printed within the text.
   }

 Increment can be either an integer(5) or a decimal value(3.6).Note that decimal values must be surrounded by quotes("5.5").
 If not it's interpreted as an integer.